Helping young people make the transition to adulthood.

 Independent Living Opportunities (ILO)

 The Independent Living Opportunities program teaches young adults between the ages of 19 to 21 self-sufficiency and independence while they live on their own in the community.
-Males and females who are DCFS wards and/or DJJ clients are eligible.
+Males and females who are in DCFS care are eligible.
 Youth must either have completed high school with a diploma or earned a GED.
 Participants attend junior college or a vocational training program and are employed either independently or through our partnerships with community businesses.

 Pregnant and Parenting Teens Program (PPT):